Prapthi564/MPPC23-Power-Apps/lab1/README.md

 #### Task 6.1 Create the 'Dev` environment by subscribing to the developer plan

-Currently, if you want to get all that the Power Platform offers, you're required to subscribe to the Power Apps Developer Plan.
-In this part, we will walk you through all the steps:
+In this task, you will subscribe to the Power Apps Developer Plan to create your own personal development environment.
+This environment will be renamed to Dev and used for app development and testing throughout the lab.

 1. Open **Microsoft Edge** browser and navigate to the [Power Apps Developer Plan](https://aka.ms/pp/devplan) website
 1. Scroll down and select **Try for free** under **Developer plan**.